thebhavyaahuja/BuySell-iiith/README.md

 shit to do:

-1. Categories
+1. Logout
-2. Good kinda Search categories, vendor
+2. OTP real time too
+3. Seller reviews (?)
+4. search filter relevent info

 Assumptions:
 1. You can buy only one item per Order